Introduction

 When driving value from generative AI (GenAI) it’s important to choose the right approach in order to be able to get a return on investment.
 This page attempts at explaining possible approaches and required resources.

-There seems to be 3 major categories of GenAI adopters:
+There seems to be 3 major categories of GenAI adopters according to McKinsey and Gartner:

 McKinseyGartnerDescription